-If you’re still not sure whether the helmet is the correct fit, head over to our advice guides for a guide to finding the correct fitting helmet.
+If you’re still not sure whether the helmet is the correct fit, head over to our advice article for a guide to finding the correct fitting helmet.

-When thinking of safety, it is easy to forget about the most important equipment of all: the bike.
+When thinking of bike safety, it’s easy to forget about the most important piece of equipment of all: the bike.

-The perfect fitting bike is not simply about comfort but safety too.
+The perfect fitting bike is not simply about comfort, but safety too.
 If your child is overstretching for the brakes or their knees are brushing against the handlebars, it’s going to affect their control over the bike.
-Use our guide to kids’ bike sizing can help you to find the right fit for your child.
+Our guide to kids’ bike sizing can help you to find the right fit for your child.

-Bikes also require lots of care, especially if they are used regularly.
-Conduct regular checks to ensure the main components are in working order and ultimately safe.
+Bikes also require lots of care, especially if they’re used regularly.
+Conduct regular bike checks to ensure the main components are in working order and ultimately safe.
 If you’re not confident with this, why not bring it to us to look over for you?
 You can discover our range of bike services over at Halfords.com.